Don’t Faint, Use FAINT to Qualify Leads

 The FAINT qualification framework helps sales representatives identify financially viable prospects and focus on companies that can allocate new budgets if interest is high enough.

 Qualification is easy to mess up.
 One of the trickiest qualifying criteria to tackle is the available budget.
-The legendary BANT qualifying framework leads with a budget to ensure sellers focus on those companies that can spend the money on proposed solutions.
-However, what do you do when you sell something companies don’t have set budgets for?
-Such as an innovation they have not heard about yet.
+The legendary BANT qualifying framework leads with budget to ensure sellers focus on companies that can spend the money on proposed solutions.
+However, what do you do when you sell something that companies don’t have set budgets for?
+Such as an innovation they have not yet heard about.

 What to do when you sell something companies don’t have set budgets for?

-A lead or prospect without a budget would become unqualified when following BANT, stopping the sales process.
-However, the company might have had relevant pain to solve and be willing to allocate the money to solve it.
+A lead or prospect without a budget would be unqualified under BANT, stopping the sales process.
+However, the company might have had a relevant pain point and been willing to allocate money to solve it.
 In this case, a BANT-led seller lost a sale, and the company must keep going with their pain.
-It's a loose-loose situation.
+It's a lose-lose situation.

 What is FAINT?